Bob ‘66 and Carol Parke '67 have established the Parke Ethicist in Residence Program to provide ethics suppor...

 Forbes Magazine ranked Knox in the top four in Illinois and 63 in the nation among 200 private colleges and universities for the success of graduates and the support they give back to their colleges—known as a "Grateful Graduates Index."

-The Peace Corps ranks Knox #14 on its list of top volunteer-producing colleges and universities across the country.
-This is the third year that Knox has made the list.
+In three of the last four years, the Peace Corps has ranked Knox as one of the top volunteer-producing colleges and universities across the country.
 Why is that?
 Could be because we're the first college in the country to have an official Peace Corps Preparatory Program.